-Sustainable Supply Chains (SSC) is a blog and newsletter by me (Kellen Betts) that explores connections and undercurrents at the intersection of sustainability and supply chains.
+Sustainable Supply Chains (SSC) is a blog and newsletter by me (Kellen Betts) that explores the sustainability of global supply chains.

 SSC is a new format that merges my weekly newsletter Supply Chain Weekly with in-depth articles previously published as Manifold.

-I will post several days a week, most weeks.
-Mid-week you’ll see in-depth articles on a specific topic.
+I post sporadically balancing work on other projects.
+Often mid-week and weekends you’ll see in-depth articles on a specific topic.
 Review and analysis of significant recent events from the week will typically go out on Fridays.

 I am also writing a book on the subject.
 Some of my writing here is extracted from that effort when I feel there is material that can stand on its own as a newsletter/blog post without decoupling it from the context it came from in the book.
 As a subscriber you get a preview of that project and I will update you on my progress.

-My overarching goal here is to explore supply chain sustainability from the more immediate to the outer reaches of the space.
+My overarching goal here is to explore the sustainability of global supply chains from the more immediate to the outer reaches of the time and geography.
 This manifold encompasses many of the most critical problems facing humanity in the coming decades.

 Both “sustainability” and “supply chain” can be vague concepts at times.
 The lens I will bring here encompasses everything from materials extracted from the biosphere through end-consumers, reverse flows of products and materials, and the connections these activities have with other areas of the economy, including energy, financial markets, digital networks, policies and institutions, and other topics.